shikhirsingh/ExtJS-AppCamp-Govt/Instructions/04-Classes/README.md

 We now need to reference these files
 * Uncomment the three items properties in app/view/main/Sidebar.js as well as all the requires
+* Save the file and revisit the site [http://localhost:1841/appcamp](http://localhost:1841/appcamp/) in Google Chrome.

 We should have something that looks like this:
 <img src="sidebar-part1.jpg" align="center" />